Master of Science in Geosciences

 Other Sources of Support

-Depending on available funding, the Department of Earth & Climate Sciences or individual faculty may be able to support additional students as Graduate Teaching Assistants, student assistant, or research assistants.
+Depending on available funding, the School of the Environment or individual faculty may be able to support additional students as Graduate Teaching Assistants, student assistant, or research assistants.

-A critical step to being accepted to the MS Program in the Department of Earth & Climate Sciences is identifying a research mentor.
+A critical step to being accepted to the MS Program in the School of the Environment is identifying a research mentor.
 We therefore strongly encourage students to email faculty they are interested in working with.

 To be considered for admission to the master's program as a classified graduate student, applicants must: